 The first thing that you should probably know before relocating to Portugal is that if you are moving here for work, your employer probably won't provide housing.
 This means that this is something you will need to take care of yourself.
 Renting in Portugal is not particularly complicated — but, just like in most places, there is some nuance that you should take into account.

 Online searching is the best way to find accommodation in Portugal, with all major rental agencies listing properties online.
 Short-term rentals can be found on Airbnb, but the prices are usually higher as you are competing with tourists looking for holiday accommodation.
 As in other popular European countries, many property owners are turning to holiday rentals to meet the needs of the tourism market, which often means there are fewer (and more expensive) options left for residents and expats.
+In order to tackle this issue, governments have left city councils to decide on the need to suspend the issuance of new licenses for Airbnbs.
+As of now, that suspension is in order in both Porto and Lisbon.

-Major online rental sites in Portugal include , , and .
+Major rental websites in Portugal include , , and .
 If you are already in the country, contact multiple real estate agencies, as they can help you find a property within your budget, but be prepared to pay their hefty fees.
 A real estate agency will be especially helpful if you are not fluent in Portuguese.
-Another place to look for is the Marketplace on Facebook, which offers better prices and quicker response.
+Another place to look out for is the Marketplace on Facebook, which offers better prices and quicker response.

 How much does it cost to rent in Portugal?